CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Open kernel argument configuration.
 Must be inside kernel.

+### .call_convention

+Syntax: .call_convention CALL_CONV

+This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
+Set call convention for kernel.

+### .codeversion

+Syntax .codeversion MAJOR, MINOR

+This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
+Set AMD code version.

 ### .config

 Open kernel configuration.
 Must be inside kernel.
 Kernel configuration can not be